ASEAN gambles on Myanmar's regional leadership

 "MOMENTUM FOR REFORMS"

-Her National League for Democracy (NLD) is expected to decide on Friday whether to re-register as a political party to contest imminent by-elections.

-An official in Suu Kyi's party said Myanmar's ASEAN chairmanship would spur more political change.
+An official in Suu Kyi's party said Myanmar's expected ASEAN chairmanship would help to drive more political change.

 "Their decision is tantamount to encouraging the present Myanmar government to step up the momentum for reforms," Nyan Win, a senior NLD official, told Reuters.
 "Myanmar's political activities will become more vibrant after assuming the chair."